How to Measure Marketing ROI & Track Spend

 Dash Hudson provides a comprehensive dashboard allowing users to track real-time influencer campaign performance.
 This includes tracking metrics like Influencer and Creator ROI Measurement, engagement rates, followers gained, clicks, and Earned Media Value, a benchmark measurement of an influencer partnership's effectiveness for your brand.

-Finally, Dash Hudson's AI-powered tool, Vision, uses predictive analytics to identify and recommend content that will perform well with your audience.
+Finally, Dash Hudson's Predictive Vision AI uses predictive analytics to identify and recommend content that will perform well with your audience.
 At a glance, marketers can determine which UGC and creative is worth investing in.

 FAQs